People come to therapy for many many reasons.

 Each of us deserves a happy and satisfying life.
 However we can find ourselves burdened with a wide range of emotional difficulties that stop us from being happy and fulfilled.
-While friends, family and colleagues ca be an enormous support, sometimes it is too much to figure out on our own and we need the help of an objective enlightened professional to witness our struggle.
-People therefore find themselves heading in the direction of a therapist’s consulting room for many reasons.
+While friends, family and colleagues can be an enormous support, sometimes it is too much to figure out on our own and we need the help of an objective enlightened professional to help us with our struggle.
+People can therefore find it useful to seek out a trusted therapist.

 Here are just some of those reasons...